Platorian/cisco/obsidian/Extra/CyberMentor/Web App/XSS and UI Bypassing.md

 Look for anywhere on the site that takes input and test out how it responds.

-Cookies
+Cookies:
-If secure flag is not set, it will not be able prevent cookies from being stolen with a document.cookie XSS.
+- If HTTP Only flag is not set, it will not be able prevent cookies from being stolen with a document.cookie XSS.
+- Secure flag prevents the cookie from being seen in clear text.

-HTTP only and Secure flag should always be set.
+- HTTP only and Secure flag should always be set.

 ---